xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - Added check on compulsory configuration variables
  - .recovery file renamed .recoveryavg tp specify the datapath it belongs to
  - Changed recovery policy from always showing a sample in the webapp if the counter if not too old, independently form how old the sample average is
- - Improved resistance of malicious check errors due to channel misallignment
+ - Improved resistance of malicious check errors due to channel misalignment
  - Add recovery for detection presence datapath
  - Added support for point reporting weekly and period averages
- - CHECK PRESENCE SERVER FOR BUGS, currently bypassed in reporting (IP)
  - Added support for fall back analysis of data if presence data not available yet for reporting
+ - Added bypass.js for forcing JS changes without restart of the server and for sing new JS on old server verions
+ - Added optimised DB driver for presence detection (IP)

 **CHANGELOG TO v0.6.0:**